2008MT/3D-Efficient-Frontier-Portfolio-Visualization-NVDA-VOO-ARU-SGLN-/README.md

 # 3D Portfolio Optimization and Efficient Surface Analysis

+Hi!
+I'm Mael, a 17-year-old incoming high school senior from the South of France, passionate about finance, quantitative analysis, investing, and the intersection of technology and markets.
+I intend to pursue studies and a career in hedge funds in the United States.
+My experiences include a work experience placement at Morgan Stanley, a two-week research placement at the University of Montpellier exploring quantitative and computational finance tools, co-founding and hosting two podcasts, award-winning public speaking and debate achievements, and being an ardent golfer.
+This coding project represents my exploration into quantitative finance using Python—as I continue learning programming, I want to be transparent that I utilized AI tools including Claude, GitHub Copilot, and ChatGPT to assist in development, helping accelerate my learning while I build coding fundamentals.

 ## Purpose and Motivation

 This project demonstrates advanced 3D visualization techniques for Modern Portfolio Theory (MPT) optimization, addressing a common problem in portfolio analysis: **how to meaningfully visualize multi-dimensional portfolio optimization in 3D space**.